Azure/iot-plug-and-play-bridge/readme.md

 ### Azure IoT Products and Tools

 - **Azure IoT Hub** - You'll need an [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/) in your Azure subscription to connect your device to.
 If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/free/) before you begin.
 If you don't have an IoT Hub, [follow these instructions to create one](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-using-cli).

->Note: IoT Plug and Play is currently available on IoT Hubs created in the Central US, North Europe, and East Japan regions.
-IoT Plug and Play support is not included in basic-tier IoT Hubs.
+> Note: IoT Plug and Play support is not included in basic-tier IoT Hubs.

 - **[OPTIONAL]:** To interact with the your IoT Plug and Play device, you use the **Azure IoT explorer** tool.
 [Download and install the latest release of Azure IoT explorer](https://docs.microsoft.com/en-us/azure/iot-pnp/howto-use-iot-explorer) for your operating system.